maxijabase/MGEMod/README.md

 * Fixed HUD not reflecting changes on time or not displaying players properly sometimes
 * Improved the interface and usage experience of the !top5 menu
 * Fixed some sounds not working due to the plugin using their .wav version instead of .mp3
-* Forced menu close on players that had the !add menu open but decided to join an arena via chat, to prevent accidental arena changes
+* Forced menu close on players that had the !add menu open but decided to join an arena via chat
-* Fixed some commands not having their return type properly, making users users receive "Unknown command" upon running them
+* Fixed some commands not having their return type properly, making users users receive "Unknown command"
-* Added missing translations for all hardcoded english strings across the entire plugin, and added some languages
+* Added missing translations for all hardcoded english strings, and added some languages
-* Enhanced `!rank` command to display comprehensive player statistics in a panel interface, showing individual rankings for rating, wins, and losses, plus calculated W/L ratio and win percentage

 ## 2v2 System